jupyter-lsp/jupyterlab-lsp/JEP.md

 - Amending the kernel messaging protocol to ask only for runtime (e.g. keys in a dictionary, columns in a data frame) and kernel-specific completions (e.g. magics), this is excluding static-analysis based completions, to improve the performance of the completer
 - Seeding existing linting tools with plugins to support notebook-specific features (empty cells, out of order execution, largely as envisioned by pioneering work of [JuLynter](https://dew-uff.github.io/julynter/index.html) experiment)
-- Encouraging contributions to existing language-servers and offering platform for developement of Jupyter-optimized langauge servers
+- Encouraging contributions to existing language-servers and offering platform for development of Jupyter-optimized language servers
 - Enabling LSP features in markdown cells
 - Implementing support for related Language Server Index Format (LSIF), a protocol closely related to LSP and defined on the [specification page](https://microsoft.github.io/language-server-protocol/specifications/lsif/0.5.0/specification/) for even faster IDE features for the retrieval of immutable (or infrequently mutable) information, such as documentation of built-in functions.